 - 2 1/4 tsp. instant or rapid-rise yeast

 - 2 tsp. salt

-1. In a large liquid measuring cup whisk together the milk, water, 3 tablespoons butter, and honey.
-Microwave or put into saucepan to heat until liquid is warm (115-120 degrees) and butter is melted.
+- In a large liquid measuring cup whisk together the milk, water, 3 tablespoons butter, and honey.
+Microwave or put into a saucepan to heat until liquid is warm (115-120 degrees) and butter is melted.

-2. In the bowl of a stand mixer, mix 3 1/2 cups flour, yeast, and salt together using the dough hook.
-Turn the mixer to low and slowly pour in the milk mixture.
-Mix until dough comes together, about 1 minute, scraping down the bowl as needed.
+- In the bowl of a stand mixer, mix 3 1/2 cups flour, yeast, and salt together using the dough hook.
+At low speed pour carefully in the milk mixture and mix well for 1 min until the dough comes together, scraping down the sides of the bowl.

-3. Increase the speed to medium-low and kneed until the dough is smooth and elastic, about 7 minutes.
-If after 4 minutes, more flour is needed, add remaining 1/4 cup, 1 tablespoon at a time.
-Dough should stick to the bottom of the bowl but not the sides.
+- Increase the speed to medium-low and kneed until the dough is smooth and elastic, about 7 minutes.
+If after 4 minutes, more flour is needed, add the remaining 1/4 cup, 1 tablespoon at a time.
+A good dough will stick to the bottom of the bowl but not its sides.

-6. Place an oven rack in the middle position and heat oven to 350 degrees.
-Brush top of dough with 1 tsp. melted butter.
-Fill another loaf pan halfway with water and place on rack in oven.
-Place dough filled loaf pan next to water filled pan and bake for 40-50 minutes, until bread is golden and an instant-read thermometer measures at 200 degrees.
+- Heat the oven to 350 degrees F and place the oven rack in the middle position.
+Brush the top of the dough with melted butter.
+Fill another loaf pan halfway with water and place it on the rack.
+Place dough-filled loaf pan next to the water-filled pan and bake for 40-50 minutes until bread is golden and an instant-read thermometer measures at 200 degrees.

-7. Let bread cool in pan for 30 minutes before removing to a wire rack to cool completely.
+- Let bread cool in the pan for 30 minutes before removing it to a wire rack to cool completely.